Con3X/web3-plugin-aurora/README.md

 This is an npm package containing a web3.js plugin for Aurora NEAR engine.

 Aurora is an EVM-compatible blockchain built as a smart contract atop NEAR blockchain.
-This plugin would leverage Aurora custom RPC methods (https://doc.aurora.dev/evm/rpc/).
-And it also disable the unsupported methods.
+This plugin would leverage Aurora custom RPC methods.
+And it also do not display the unsupported methods.
+The Aurora supported RPC methods are listed at: https://doc.aurora.dev/evm/rpc/.
+And the most updated version is at: https://github.com/aurora-is-near/relayer2-public?tab=readme-ov-file#json-rpc-methods.

 Plugin usage by users